kjgonzalez/codefiles/py_sandbox/audio_manipulation/README.md

 ## Goals (as of 190624)
 * convert all music files to mp3 - done(190624)
+* consider using "album artist" instead of "contributing artist" for "artist" field
 * give every music file appropriate metadata (name, artist, album, etc)
 * put all album songs in respective folders
 * give every folder appropriate name (<Artist> - <Album>)